-Use this feature to configure interleaving settings for the IMC (Integrated Memory Controller), which will improve memory performance.
-The options are 1-way Interleaving, 2-way Interleaving, and Auto.
+This feature allows the user to configure Integrated Memory Controller (IMC) Interleaving settings.
+The options are Auto, 1-way Interleave, and 2-way Interleave.

 ► Memory Topology

 This item displays the information of onboard memory modules as detected by the BIOS.